Rule 1.17. Sale of Law Practice.

 Fee Arrangements Between Client and Purchaser

-The sale may not be financed by increases in fees charged to clients of the practice.
-Existing agreements between the seller and the client as to fees and the scope of the work must be honored by the purchaser.
+The sale may not be financed by increases in fees charged the clients of the practice.
+Existing arrangements between the seller and the client as to fees and the scope of the work must be honored by the purchaser.

 Other Applicable Ethical Standards

 Lawyers participating in the sale of a law practice or a practice area are subject to the ethical standards applicable to involving another lawyer in the representation of a client.
-These include, for example, the sellerís obligation to exercise competence in identifying a purchaser qualified to assume the practice and the purchaserís obligation to undertake the representation competently (see Rule 1.1); to charge reasonable fees (see Rule 1.5); to protect client confidences (see Rule 1.6); to resolve conflict situations (see Rules 1.7; 1.9 and Rule 1.0(e) for the definition of informed consent); to releases of liability (see Rule 1.8(h); and to withdrawal of representation (see Rule 1.16)).
+These include, for example, the sellerís obligation to exercise competence in identifying a purchaser qualified to assume the practice and the purchaserís obligation to undertake the representation competently (see Rule 1.1); to charge reasonable fees (see Rule 1.5); to protect client confidences (see Rule 1.6); to avoid disqualifying conflicts and secure the client's informed consent for those conflicts for which there is agreement (see Rules 1.7; 1.9 and Rule 1.0(f) for the definition of informed consent); to releases of liability (see Rule 1.8(h); and to withdrawal of representation (see Rule 1.16)).

 If approval of the substitution of the purchasing lawyer for the selling lawyer is required by the rules of any tribunal in which a matter is pending, such approval must be obtained before the matter can be included in the sale (see Rule 1.16).